Mile End

 It was also known as Mile End Old Town; the name provides a geographical distinction from the unconnected former hamlet called Mile End New Town.
 In 2011, Mile End had a population of 28,544.

 History

 Toponymy

 Mile End is recorded in 1288 as La Mile ende.
 It is formed from the Middle English 'mile' and 'ende' and means 'the hamlet a mile away'.
 The mile distance was in relation to Aldgate in the City of London, reached by the London-to-Colchester road.
 In around 1691 Mile End became known as Mile End Old Town, because a new unconnected settlement to the west and adjacent to Spitalfields had become known as Mile End New Town.

 Beginnings

-Whilst there are many references to settlements in the area, excavations have suggested there were very few buildings before 1300.
+Whilst there are many references to settlement in the area, excavations have suggested that this was a rural area with very few buildings before 1300.

-Mile End Road is an ancient route from London to the East.
-It moved to its present-day alignment after the foundation of Bow Bridge in 1110.
-In the medieval period it was known as ‘Aldgatestrete’ because it led to the eastern entrance to the City of London at Aldgate.
-The area running alongside Mile End Road was known as Mile End Green, and became known as a place of assembly for Londoners, as reflected in the name of Assembly Passage.

-For most of the medieval period, Mile End Road was surrounded by open fields.